extraordy/rh-sso-docs/Administration.md

 #### Scope Mappings
 Scope mappings define which roles mappings are included in the access token requested by the client.
-Both Realm defined Roles and Client defined Roles can be mapped in che Scope Mappings.
-This is a very useful feature to automtically embed specific roles in clients inheriting a client scope.
+Both Realm defined Roles and Client defined Roles can be mapped in the Scope Mappings.
+This is a very useful feature to automatically embed specific roles in clients inheriting a client scope.

 ![Scope Mappings](images/client-scopes-assigned-roles.png)